ianhambleton/repo_w003/README.md

       1620    (homicide)
       1630    (conflict)

+> There is a version of this DO file called
+> DO FILE: p002-ghe-burden-byregion-allcauses.do
+> Which does not restrict GHE CAUSES

 > **Restrict to regional datasets- one for each UN and WHO region**
 > 'var' = yll / yld / daly / deaths
 > - who-ghe-`var'-001-africa